PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 `BitCoin` is just a alias or synonym of `u64`, so we can use `BitCoin` just like `u64`.

-One limitation of type alias is that we cannot implement external traits on it.
-For example, we cannot implement `Display` trait on `BitCoin` type.
-This is because `BitCoin` is just a alias of `u64`, and we cannot implement external traits on external types due to the [orphan rule](https://doc.rust-lang.org/stable/book/ch10-02-traits.html#implementing-a-trait-on-a-type).
+One limitation of type aliases is that we cannot implement external traits on them.
+For example, we cannot implement the `Display` trait on the `BitCoin` type.
+This is because `BitCoin` is just an alias for `u64`, and we cannot implement external traits on external types due to the [orphan rule](https://doc.rust-lang.org/stable/book/ch10-02-traits.html#implementing-a-trait-on-a-type).

-If we have to add some domain specific functionality on top of existing types, we can use the new type pattern.
-This allows us to avoid the orphan rule and implement external traits on our own types.
+If we need to add domain-specific functionality on top of existing types, we can use the new type pattern.
+This allows us to circumvent the orphan rule and implement external traits on our own types.

 ## The Second Requirement: Withdraw Bitcoin